bansal3396/textsumm/README.md

-This is edited in feature2
+This summarizer was created by Udhav. (feature2 version)